FTHPC/FaultSight/databaseSetup/examples/FlipIt/README.md

 2.)
 Modify the `analysis_config.py` such that it points to the FlipIt injection campaign.

-3.) `cd` to this directory, and generate the database via
+3.)
+Navigate to this directory, and generate the database via

 ```
 python 'main.py'